 MAC is another beauty brand that will recycle your empty containers and reward you for it.
 If you return six MAC primary packaging items online or at their store counters, you will receive a free lipstick of your choice.

-Most organizations don’t accept opened or used mascara for sanitary reasons, but you can donate them to help animals in need!
-Donate your old mascara wands to the Appalachian Wildlife Refuge, a nonprofit that manages wildlife rehabilitation.
-The organization’s promotion, Wands for Wildlife, uses mascara wands as mini brushes because the bristles are great for removing unwanted bugs from animals’ fur.
+Most organizations don’t accept opened or used mascara for sanitary reasons, but you can donate them to help animals in need.
+Donate your old mascara wands to the Wands For Wildlife — an off shoot of the nonprofit Appalachian Wildlife Refuge — an organization that uses mascara wands to help clean wildlife, and also give the product another use before the landfills.

 Avery Hansen recently graduated from Southern Methodist University in Dallas where she studied journalism and fashion media.
 During her time at SMU she was published in the school’s newspaper, The Daily Campus, as well as Beyond the Boulevard and HerCampus.
 When Avery is not writing, she is playing with her pug, Emmy, or cheering on the Blackhawks at the United Center.
 She is a proud supporter of PAWS Chicago.